teuben/astr288p/lectures/Lecture5.md

    rm notebooks/*.*
    git pull
 ```
-But oops, there is more trouble!
+But oops, now there is more trouble!
 The ones that were not modified, and we removed, are now gone,
 and git claims we're up to date.
 Surely this must be a git bug?
 It's actually a feature, perhaps
 somewhat unexpected.